-You have been given an AeroGarden as a gift, you look at it, wondering what to say, but in your mind, you think what the heck do I do with this and how do I use it!
+You have been given an AeroGarden as a gift, you look at it, wondering what to say, but in your mind, you think what the heck I can do with this and learn how to use it.
 Well, the great news is you don’t have to be a skilled gardener to use one!
 Aero gardening for beginners will introduce you to the wonderful world of AeroGardens.

 AeroGardens have become very popular as an indoor hydroponic system that is easy to set up and use.
 Once established and your plants are flourishing you will enjoy the harvest that you have grown, which could be anything that you chose, lettuce, herbs, tomatoes or flowers all year round.

 AeroGardens are popular because they occupy a small space in your kitchenette.
 However, don’t despair if bench space is an issue.
 I suggest using a small, sturdy table and locate in your living room or dining room, which is preferable to the bedroom.
 Why?
 Because if it’s a spare room, then it’s “out of sight out of mind attitude”.

 Your AeroGarden kit comes with instructions on how to assemble the system.
 Once you have completed the first step and before adding the water, you will need to make sure to check how much water your system needs because they all require various amounts.
 Also, once you have added the water, it will be heavy.

 The next step is to unpacked your AeroGarden seed pod kit.
 It should contain